mickymacirl/CI-P2-Fruit/TESTING.md

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
 2. Navigate to the Game page and open the Dev Tools of the corresponding browser.
-3. Select the first card-front div generated cell, and hide the css styling.
+3. Select the first card-front div generated cell, and hide the CSS styling.
-4. Select the first card-back div generated cell, and hide the css styling.
+4. Select the first card-back div generated cell, and hide the CSS styling.
 5. Expand all div card, div card-front and card-back cells and check for randomness.
 6. Reload the page and carry out steps 2 to 5 repeating 5 times to check for randomness.